covidvis/website/index.markdown

 For example, as the number of infected individuals increases, the
 <a href="https://www.washingtonpost.com/graphics/2020/world/corona-simulator/">
 growth will likely slow down</a>
-due to the growing number of recovered people with immunity.
+due to the increasing number of recovered people with immunity.
-Nevertheless, this serves as one comparison point that we can use to understand the effects of these interventions in slowing the infection rates.
+Nevertheless, this serves as one comparison point that we can use to understand the effects of interventions in slowing the infection rates.
 </p>